jaredb1011/jaredb1011/README.md

 Hello!
 I'm Jared Boggs, or you may know me as RicanSamurai online.
-I'm a Computer Engineering grad from The Univ. of Alabama in Huntsville.
+Computer Engineering grad from The Univ. of Alabama in Huntsville.
-Currently working @Northrop Grumman doing software engineering and data analysis.
+Software Engineer @ Northrop Grumman.
-Project Technical Lead for WALDO visual anticheat.
+Project Technical Lead for WALDO visual cheat detection.